Language: EN

 Using Literals in TypeScript

-In TypeScript, literal types are types that allow you to define variables with specific, predefined values instead of broad types like string or number.
+In TypeScript, literal types are types that allow you to define variables with specific and predefined values instead of broad types like string or number.

-The main reason is to give us greater control and safety over the values that a variable can take, limiting the available options.
+The main reason is to give us greater control and security over the values that a variable can take, limiting the available options.

 String literal types allow you to define a variable that can only have one of several specific string values.